aosabook/500lines/ci/chapter.rst

 ````

+XXX STOPPED HERE
-If it responds with 'OK', then the repository observer opens the .commit_id file, reads the latest commit ID and sends that ID to the dispatcher, using a 'dispatch:<commit ID>' request.
+If it responds with 'OK', then the repository observer opens the `.commit_id` file, reads the latest commit ID and sends that ID to the dispatcher, using a `dispatch:<commit ID>` request.
 It will then sleep for 5 seconds and repeat the process.
 We'll also try again in 5 seconds if anything went wrong along the way.

 ````python
             if response == "OK":